Table of Contents

 What is the easiest dog to take care of?

-The easiest dogs to take care of tending to be calm breeds, like the Bichon Frise, Cavalier King Charles Spaniel, Collie, French Bulldog, Bulldog, Golden Retriever, or Great Dane.
+The easiest dogs to take care of tend to be calm breeds, like the Bichon Frise, Cavalier King Charles Spaniel, Collie, French Bulldog, Bulldog, Golden Retriever, or Great Dane.

 Which small dog breed has the least health problems?